johnpcarter/WxCyberark/README.md

 ## WxCyberark README

 This package allows credentials to be replaced at runtime with values from your cyberark vault.
 Credentials are persisted locally and connections are pooled.
-Cyberark is queried of a new connection cannot be created due to an "Access Denied" error, the fetched credentials are updated locally and the existing connection pool is cleared and recreated with the new credentials.
-All dependent services calls that use this connection are blocked until the credentials have been fetched and updated locally.
+Cyberark is queried if a new adapter connection cannot be created locally due to an "Access Denied" error.
+In which case any services trying to use a related adapter service are blocked until the fetched credentials from Cyberark are updated locally and the connection pool flushed.

 # Setup